ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome.md

 ]

 ???
 Here we can see the LF's income and assets.
 Huh.
 Those are pretty big numbers - these charts are an order of magnitude higher than the earlier charts.
+In 2018, LF made $96 million in income, and listed net assets of $25 million.

 Anyone surprised at these numbers?
 Remember: these figures are from 2018, the most year IRS 990 forms are available for.
 As a Business League, the LF doesn't otherwise provide public budget figures, so we don't know what their 2019 income was, or what the blip in their net assets over 2017 was.